johngech/simple-compiler/minicpp/README.md

 ## Features

 - Parses and compiles basic C++-like programs with variables, arithmetic, assignments.
-- Supports unary minus and post-decrement.
+- Supports unary minus, post-decrement, and exponentiation (^).
 - Generates C++ code and compiles it using the system compiler (g++/clang++).

 ## Usage